CSCfi/csc-user-guide/docs/quantum-computing/helmi/running-on-helmi.md

 Jobs can be submitted to the `q_fiqci` queue by specifying `--partition=q_fiqci` in batch scripts.

-Helmi currently supports submitting jobs using Qiskit, Cirq.
+Helmi currently supports submitting jobs using Qiskit or Cirq.
 Qiskit and Cirq scripts can only be submitted as ordinary python files.
-Jupyter-notebooks are **not** currently supported on LUMI.
-Pulse level access to Helmi is not currently available.

 Before running jobs users will need to use `module use /appl/local/quantum/modulefiles` to get access to the `helmi` module.
 The `helmi` module can then be loaded via `module load helmi`.
 Doing this ensures that the correct environments are setup to submit jobs to Helmi.